victusfate/crypto_porfolio/readme.md

 # crypto_portfolio
-quick and dirty crypto porfolio calc
+quick and dirty crypto portfolio calc

 to use: